sammykol83/UdacityDataScienceNanoDegree/Project - Disaster Response/README.md

 See the ```requirements.txt``` file for all packages (and their versions) used to generate this project.

-## Project Motivation <a name="#project-motivation"></a>
-The project is a showcase for my "capabilities" of deploying a web dashboard using several tools and methods, both in the frontend and backend.

 ## Short inner workings description <a name="short-inner-workings-description"></a>
 The structure of the project: